bibidentuhanoi/microWakeWord/README.md

 ## Future Roadmap (TODO)

   - [ ] Add a guide or Jupyter/Colab notebook for training custom wake word models.
-  - [ ] Add more complete examples (e.g., a full voice assistant loop, audio playback examples).
+  - [ ] Add more complete examples.
+  - [ ] Test on other ESP32 variants.